2MHDs the Story

 But this is everything in a nutshell, I told you all of that to say this:

-I would not be here if it were not for the Mercy and Grace of my father in heaven Jesus Christ.
+I would not be here if it were not for the Mercy and Grace of my Father in heaven and His son Jesus Christ.
 So if you do not know without a shadow of a doubt where you will spend eternity then please email us, or go to your local church to speak with a pastor so that you can get that settled.
 Life can change in an instant, be prepared.

 We have and do present our testimonies at all sorts of events, if you would like for us to come speak please feel free to contact us.
 Thank you and God Bless!